ONSdigital/eq-questionnaire-runner/README.md

 ## Frontend Tests

 The frontend tests use NodeJS to run.
-You will need to have node version 14.X to run these tests.
-To do this, do the following commands:
+To handle different versions of NodeJs it is recommended to install Node Version Manager (nvm).
+You will need to have specific node version installed to run the tests.
+To do all this, use the following commands:

 ``` shell
 brew install nvm